juanantonio284/simple_bash/README.md

 * `using_the_bash_history.md`: basic usage of the bash history

+* `configuring_github_authentication.md`: detailed and practical instructions on how to configure ssh keys with github (better organized and summarized than the official gh reference)

 ### `linux_package_mgmt`

 * `apt_1_basics.md`: a basic tutorial on the `apt` utility for common tasks like installing,